Pravargav/lifeStyle/p_Record.md

 -> jan 28 - I watched mastram series on terabox, due to happiness of completing the reverse kt in the afternoon.

 -> feb 5 - I was getting addicted again.
-Repeating consecutive days, check once.**4 days time waste foggy brain, no exercise and unable to speak the english I lernt**.
+Repeating consecutive days, check once.**Also 4 days time waste foggy brain, no exercise and unable to speak the english I lernt**.